 The Bates Dance Festival brings together students, performers, educators and choreographers in a cooperative community to study, perform and create new work.
 The Festival encourages a creative exchange of ideas, while focusing on rigorous diverse training within a supportive non-hierarchical environment.

 Besides a diverse offering of technique and enrichment classes, the festival offers an informative and engaging series of evening activities.
 Shared meals in the College’s Dining Commons provide students and faculty with frequent opportunities to interact.
 Students are encouraged to perform their own and faculty works in a series of informal showings and concerts throughout the Festival.
 A staff of accomplished body workers offers sessions in a variety of modalities on a fee-for-service basis.

 The Festival is held on the beautifully landscaped campus of Bates College in Lewiston, Maine, a 45-minute drive from Portland and west of the extraordinary Maine coast.
 Students are invited to enjoy the College’s Museum of Art, Ladd Library, Margaret Hopkins Memorial Gymnasium (featuring Tarbell Pool and the Walter Slovenski Track, tennis, racquetball and squash courts), and the Davis Fitness Center in Underhill Arena.
 Lewiston-Auburn is a community of 65,000 people.
 The cities share the ethnic and cultural heritage of the many industrial areas — including a strong French-Canadian influence — that grew up along New England’s rivers during the 19th century.

 Arrival & Orientation

-Festival students should arrive on Saturday, July 14, between 2 p.m. and 6 p.m. in order to check in and attend the opening performance.
-All students must attend the orientation meeting on Sunday, July 15, at 7 p.m.
-All students must depart campus on Sunday, August 5, by 12 p.m.
+Festival students should arrive on Sunday, July 14, between 11 a.m. and 4 p.m.
+All students must attend the orientation meeting on Sunday, July 14, at 5p.m.
+All students must depart campus on Sunday, August 4, by 12 p.m.